Rhododendron bureavii Franch.

 Bloom Time: Mid and late spring

-Rhododendron bureavii is a medium-sized, evergreen shrub up to 13.1 feet (4 m) tall, with handsome, glossy dark green leaves, thickly-felted with rusty-brown and very noticeable on the young growth.
+Rhododendron bureavii is a medium-sized evergreen shrub with handsome glossy dark green leaves thickly-felted rusty-brown, very noticeable on the young growth.
 It grows up to 13.1 feet (4 m) tall.
-Pink buds open to bell-shaped white flowers, up to 1.6 inches (4 cm) wide, in mid and late spring.
+Pink buds open to bell-shaped white flowers, which are up to 1.6 inches (4 cm) in diameter and appear in mid and late spring.

 USDA hardiness zone 6a to 8b: from −10 °F (−23.3 °C) to 20 °F (−6.7 °C).

 How to Grow and Care

 Once properly located in the planting bed, water thoroughly and cover with an organic mulch will break down to supply nutrients as it decomposes.
 A pine bark covering applied at 2 inches (5 cm) is thought to inhibit fungi that cause root rot.
 Do not mulch with peat moss, as it is difficult to rewet after it has dried out.
 Proper mulching will decrease the need for future care.

 Rhododendron care includes yearly fertilization, which is best applied in fall, following a hard freeze or early spring.
 Use fertilizer for acid-loving plants, such as organic cottonseed meal.
 The organic material you have worked into the soil previously will break down to provide some of the necessary nutrients.